The fourth moment of Dirichlet $L$-functions along a coset and the Weyl bound: Harmonic analysis steps

 Recall that $T_{\chi}$ was defined by \eqref{eq:Tchidef}.
 First observe the symmetry

 Suppose that $\chi = \chi_1 \chi_2$ with $\chi_j$ modulo $q_j$ with $(q_1, q_2) = 1$.
 The Chinese remainder theorem gives

-So far the conditions on $h$ and $q$ appearing in Theorem \ref{thm:ShiftedSumBounds} have not been used.
-In the next lemma, we give a simplification of $T_{\chi}$ under the assumption $q|d^2$, which is weaker than the condition $q^2|d^3$ that will be used later.
+So far the conditions $d|q$, $q^3 | d^2$, and $h \equiv 0 \pmod{d}$ appearing in Theorem \ref{thm:ShiftedSumBounds} have not been used.
+In the next lemma, we give a simplification of $T_{\chi}$ under the assumption $q|d^2$ (whence $q|h^2$), which is weaker than the condition $q^2|d^3$ (whence $q^2 | h^3$) that will be used later.
 We write